jina-ai/jina/docs/datatype/image/text2image.md

 ## Building Flows
 ### Indexing
-Now, after creating executors, it's time to use them in order to build an index Flow and index our data.
+Now, after creating Executors, it's time to use them in order to build an index Flow and index our data.

 #### Building the index Flow
-We create a Flow object and add executors one after the other with the right parameters:
+We create a Flow object and add Executors one after the other with the right parameters:

 1. CLIPImageEncoder: We specify the device.
 2. SimpleIndexer: We need to specify the workspace parameter.